 I’m not afraid to say no. Even when I need to be friendly because I’m a presenter at an event and representing my websites.
 When someone approaches me online or in person, I’m not afraid to say no for an invitation to play.
 I do it often, with little regret attached to the rejection.
 Women in many cultures (especially in the US) are raised to let men down easy, and come up with a soft no like “no not right now” or “I have a boyfriend”.
-When we step into the world of BDSM, we need to try to drop these habits, because we can’t have a consent-based community if
+When we step into the world of BDSM, we need to try to drop these habits, because we can’t have a consent-based community if we can’t say no easily and freely.

 Some dominants are perfectly happy to give someone who is curious a “test ride”.
 This practice is fun and acceptable to me, I’m just not a test drive gal.
 The styles of play I prefer are a bit more intimate, and require a more extensive negotiation and connection than some more easily ‘test-drive-able’ play styles (for example, electro play, floggers, cupping).